 Getting sick while traveling probably comes with the gig.
-Between last-minute stress before we leave, red-eye flights in an anything-but-sanitary environment, unfamiliar food and sleep disrupted by jet lag, the rigors of travel are enough to make any of us more susceptible to sickness.
+Between last-minute stress before you leave, red-eye flights in an anything-but-sanitary environment, unfamiliar food, and sleep disrupted by jet lag, the rigors of travel are enough to make anyone more susceptible to sickness.

 But once you’re down, you don’t have to be out.
 Here are 11 ways to salvage your trip if you do end up getting sick while traveling.